PCMDI/pcmdi_metrics/docs/metrics_ext.rst

 ################################
 The extremes driver can produce nonstationary return values for model-only runs.
 To generate nonstationary return values, users must provide a covariate file path and name (see the parameters section for these settings).
 If no covariate file is provided, the Extremes Driver will generate stationary return values.

 The covariate file must contain an annual time series of the covariate variable.
-Covariate data must be provided in a netcdf file with time bounds included.
+Covariate data must be provided in a NetCDF file with time bounds included.
 The covariate time dimension must either 1) be exactly the same length in years as the input data, or 2) overlap in years with the input data time dimension.
 It is recommended that a log transformation be applied to nonlinear time series such as recent carbon dioxide values.

 Regional Analysis
 #####################